roblox-aurora/rbx-net/docs/docs/definitions/01-starting.md

 In RbxNet, there are three categories of remote objects:

 - **Event** - This is analogous to a `RemoteEvent`.
-This is what is used if you want to send an event (like an action) to the server or a player
+This is what is used if you want to send an event (like an action) to the server or a player.
 - **AsyncFunction** - This is _like_ a `RemoteFunction`, but uses `RemoteEvent` internally.
 The difference with this and `Function` is that `AsyncFunction` _will_ handle time outs and runs completely asynchronously. (meaning it wont yield code) If there is no response from the reciever, it will reject.
 - **Function** - This is analogous to a `RemoteFunction`.
 However unlike a regular `RemoteFunction` this does not allow you to call a client.
 This is for security reasons discussed [here](https://github.com/roblox-aurora/rbx-net/issues/13)